helsingborg-stad/emely-models/README.md

-## The models used by EmelyBackend
+The models used by EmelyBackend

-# WAndb api key
+# Overview
-fc7bf1f22555377e0a2d337667eadd6547da5c97
+This project was developed by NordAxon for Helsingborg Stad 2021-2022, and open sourced in April 2023.

+Emely is a Conversational AI System for practicing job interviews in Swedish.
+The dialogue model is a finetuned Blenderbot 1.

+The project is separated in 3 repositories: [emely-frontend](https://github.com/helsingborg-stad/emely-frontend), [emely-backend](https://github.com/helsingborg-stad/emely-backend) & [emely-models](https://github.com/helsingborg-stad/emely-models).

-### Installing the repo locally
+## Installing the repo locally

-Make sure your on Linux or WSL
+Make sure you're on Linux or WSL
  ´´´sh install.sh´´´´

-### Deploying a model!
+## Deploying a model!

 sh deploy.sh -m MODEL_NAME -s SERVICE